ifelsellc/smartyseeds/chess_tutorial/CHESS_SETS_README.md

 ### **Image Loading**

 - Images are loaded on-demand when a set is selected
+- PNG format works well for cartoon-style pieces
 - SVG format provides the best scalability
-- PNG files should have transparent backgrounds
+- All files should have transparent backgrounds
 - Consider file size for performance

 ### **Fallback Behavior**

 - If an image fails to load, the app falls back to Unicode symbols
+- The Medieval Knights set currently uses Unicode fallback until images are added
 - Always test your chess sets before deployment
 - Provide clear, high-contrast pieces for accessibility